gtoth86/rabit-test-task/README.md

 ```sh
 $ composer install
 ```
+Create config.php from app/config.php.dist and fill your database information.

 ### Usage
 Clone the app and create a virtual host, which points to the web directory.
 After the first run, the app creates the database itself and places some fixture data into it.